Terms & Conditions

 Travel

-The participant is solely responsible for arranging and paying for their own travel to and from the host country, as well as any local transport costs incurred on the way to the program rendezvous point unless otherwise stated.
-Baggage and personal effects are, at all times, the sole responsibility of the participant.
+Participants are responsible for arranging and paying for travel to and from the host country, as well as local transport to the program’s meeting point unless otherwise stated.

 Itinerary Changes